norech/epitech.js/README.md

 ##### `getDashboard(): Promise<RawDashboard>`

-Get the dashboard informations.
+Get the dashboard information.

 ##### `getUser(login?: string): Promise<RawUser>`

-Get the user overall informations.
+Get the user overall information.

 If login is not provided, the current user will be used.

 If login is provided and is not the current user, you might need additional permissions.

+##### `getUserDetails(login: string): Promise<RawUserDetails>`

+Get the detailed profile of the user.
+If the specified user is not the current user, you might need additional permissions.

 ##### `getUserNetsoul(login: string): Promise<RawUser>`